mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 , we presented a mathematical model to describe the dynamic features of the mammalian cellular aging process.
 We built the underlying gene regulatory network by integrating the information from previous experimental studies.
 The genes and wirings in the gene regulatory network were formed, and the dynamics of gene expression was described by nine non- linear ordinary differential equations.

-we have provided a framework to reveal the underlying mechanism of fast-aging and slow-aging in mammals based on landscape and flux theory.
+we have provided a framework to reveal the underlying mechanism of fast-aging and slow-aging in mammals based on **landscape and flux theory**.
 We predict the key genes and interactions in the fast-aging and slow-aging processes.

 ### Lee et al. 2020

-heterogeneous multi-layered network (HMLN) has proven successful in integrating diverse biological data for the representation of the hierarchy of biological system
+**heterogeneous multi-layered network (HMLN) has proven successful in integrating diverse biological data for the representation of the hierarchy of biological system**

 relation inference
 (or link prediction) can be formulated as a problem in a homogenous network, a multiplex network, or a heterogeneous multi-layered network (HMLN), as shown in Figure 1.In a homogenous network (Figure 1A), all nodes from different domains, as well as intra-domain and cross-domain relations, are treated equally.
 In contrast, multiplex and multi-layered networks separate different types of nodes and relations.
 A multiplex network is often used to represent homogeneous nodes that have different types of characterizations (a.k.a. views).
 For example, a gene can be characterized by multiple measurements ofgene expression, essentiality, literature citation, phylogenetic profile, neighborhood in the interaction network, biological pathway involved, Gene Ontology annotation, protein domain profile etc. (Hwang et al., 2019).
 Each type of measurement can form a unique type of link between genes (Figure 1B).
 In a HMLN (Figure 1C), multiple types of heterogeneous nodes are involved.
 The nodes from each type are grouped into a single layer and treated separately.
 In the same vein, different types of intra-domain and cross-domain relations are marked differently in a multi-layered network.
 We note that more complex network representations, such as multiplex multi- layered network, may be needed in real applications.
 In this review, we focus on the cross-domain relation inference (or link prediction) problem for the HMLN.
 Readers can refer other excellent reviews of the multiplex networks (Chauvel et al., 2019)